ODIM-Project/ODIM/docs/README.md

 Resource Aggregator for ODIM framework comprises the following two components.

-- The resource aggregation function (the resource aggregator)
+- The resource aggregation function (resource aggregator)

   The resource aggregator is the single point of contact between the northbound clients and the southbound infrastructure.
 The primary function of the resource aggregator is to build and maintain a central resource inventory.
 It exposes Redfish-compliant APIs to allow northbound infrastructure management systems to: